BlackBoxVision/material-calendar-view/README.md

 > - User-allowed modify Typeface of the Calendar View by using setTypeface() method.
 > - Unlimited customizations for Day of the Month using custom Decorators.
+> - Add Roboto Fonts files and a Util class to make this fonts accessible. *(This probably increase library size)*

 ----------
 Features in Process